Newman stout in first start since April 12.

 The names of Baylor baseball players regularly appear on the Big 12 Commissioner's Honor Roll, the Baylor Dean's List and on national academic awards lists.
 The 2009 squad posted the highest team GPA of any Baylor baseball team in school history during the 2008 fall semester.

 Additionally, the Bears are actively involved in service projects both on campus and in the Waco community.
 However, the program's service also reaches beyond Central Texas.
 In October 2008, the team and staff spent a weekend in League City, Texas, doing Hurricane Ike relief work with Christians Organized for Relief Efforts.
 Just one month before the start of the 2010 season, the entire team went on a six-day humanitarian trip to Cuba.
+Following the disastrous tornado that ripped through Moore, Okla., just before the 2013 Big 12 Championship, the team spent an off day at the tournament with the Goodwill Industries of Central Oklahoma in Oklahoma City volunteering services to sort through dozens and dozens of boxes of donated items.

 Smith's 2012 team made history in a number of ways, most notably when it was ranked No. 1 nationally for the first time in program history, in the April 23, 2012, edition of the Collegiate Baseball poll.
 The Bears also had four All-Americans for the first time in program history (Trent Blank, Josh Ludy, Josh Turley, Logan Vick), and Baylor broke Big 12 records with a 24-game overall winning streak and an 18-game conference winning streak.
 The Bears came up one win shy of tying the school record for wins in a season and earning a fourth trip to the College World Series.